jbukoski/personal_website/content/opportunities.md

 I encourage enthusiastic undergraduates and prospective graduate students to reach out.
 However, I receive a large number of emails and although I do my best to respond to all, your email may slip through the cracks.
 To help me get back to you in an efficient manner, please do the following:

-Before you send an email, review some of my recent publications and have a good understanding of my work and interests.
+Before you send an email, review some of my recent public ations and have a good understanding of my work and interests.
 When you send your email, please include:

 1. Your current CV as an attachment, highlighting your ability to conduct applied and/or pure research in the forest sciences